 End updated: November 21, 2017

-Don’t want to spend a lot or carry around over two pounds of camera?
+So let’s say you don’t have $1700 to spend on a long zoom camera, or only want something more portable.
 Enter the Panasonic Lumix DMC-ZS100.
-It too has a 20MP 1″ sensor, but dealings zoom power for a much more compact body.
-Its lens has an equivalent focal range of 25-250mm, which is fine for most situations, but maybe not for bird or whale-watching.
-Metaphor quality isn’t as good as the Sony due to a softer lens and somewhat heavy noise reduction in JPEGs.
+It too has a 20MP 1″ sensor, but trades zoom power for compactness.
+Its lens has an synonymous focal range of 25-250mm, which is fine for most situations, but maybe not for bird or whale-watching.
+The lens or LEN may refer to is a bit slow at F2.8-5.6, which makes it less competitive in relations of low light performance and depth-of-field control.
+JPEG quality isn’t class-leading due to too much noise reduction and a somewhat soft lens.

-Overall, we like the ZS100 not because it’s the most beneficent camera in its class, but because it strikes a great balance between size and focal range.
+Overall, we like the ZS100 not because it’s the best camera in its class, but because it strikes the perfect balance between extent and focal range.

 We considered all of the cameras below when picking our winners, and even though we think the Sony RX10 IV is the best all-rounder and the Panasonic ZS100 a proper runner-up, the cameras on our short list are also worthy contenders.
 If you’re not convinced by our picks, dive into the full buying guide for a closer look at the serve cameras.